-The Youth Risk Behavior Surveillance System (YRBSS) is sponsored and used by CDC's National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention to monitor health behaviors-including sexual behaviors related to STI, as well as tobacco, alcohol, and other drug use-that contribute to the leading causes of death, disability, and social problems in the United States.
-Data are representative of 9th through 12th grade students in public and private schools in the United States and collected every other year on odd calendar years.
+The Youth Risk Behavior Surveillance System (YRBSS) is sponsored and used by CDC's National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention to monitor health behaviors-including sexual behaviors related to STI infection, as well as tobacco, alcohol, and other drug use-that contribute to the leading causes of death, disability, and social problems in the United States.
+Data are collected every other year on odd calendar years.